YahooArchive/mojito-jscheck/README.md

         ...
     ]

-In a controller, add `yahoo.addons.jscheck` as a dependency.
+In a controller, add `mojito-jscheck-addon` as a dependency.
 Then, call `ac.jscheck.run()` before `ac.done()`.
 This puts you into the jscheck cycle of redirects and cookie-setting which will establish your status.